Choorayi Kanaran: Biography

 Kanaran was born in 1812, the son of Kummai Choi, a jailer in a prominent Thiyyar family in Thalassery Kerala.
 At the age of 17.
 Work was the norm at the time.
 He remained in that position until 1832.
 Many of the British officials were Telugus and North Indians.
 They also had an excellent position in governance.
 So Kanaran studied Tamil, Telugu and Hindi.
 Gundert was educated in Malayalam and Sanskrit by his in Uracherry Gurukkals, where he taught Malayalam and Sanskrit.
 He appointed Kanaran as the court clerk.
 Judge Strange, who left Gundert's bungalow in Illinois to live in, also liked Kanaran's work ethic.
 He appointed Kanaran as the head of the court.
 As a result, in 1859, Kanaran was appointed Deputy Collector and Magistrate of the South Malabar Region first deputy collector in India.
-He appointed Deputy Collector, Uppot Kannan and after another Judge EK Krishnan is appointed.
+He appointed Deputy Collector, Uppot Kannan and after another Judge EK Krishnan was appointed.

+Churyayi Kanaran was the first Indian (and Malayali) to rise to the rank of Deputy Collector during a period when the position of "Collector" was strictly reserved for the British.
+He was a master diplomat and a man of immense intellectual prowess.

+Cultural Roots and the "Thousand Bows"

+Before the British arrived in Thalassery, the region was part of the Mannanar (Thiyya) Dynasty.
+The most significant festival of this ancient city is the festival at Andalur Kavu.
+The administrative authority of this temple (known as the Kottil) belonged to six Thiyya ancestral houses (Tharavadu) held by the "Four Thara Achans."
+This center of power functioned as an autonomous region.

+A unique tradition exists here: when a boy is born in these four regions, a small bow and arrow are made in his name and offered to the temple, dedicating the child to the service of the shrine.
+Because thousands of such bows accumulate by the end of the year, the shrine is famously addressed as "Andalure Aayiram Ville" (The Thousand Bows of Andalur).
+Churyayi Kanaran emerged from this tradition of warriors dedicated to protecting "Dharma."

+Early Life and Rise to Power

+Born in 1812 to Kummayi Choyi (a jailer), Kanaran joined the service as a jailer at the age of 17 following his father's death.
+Recognizing that many British officials were from North India or Andhra, he mastered Tamil, Telugu, and Hindi.
+He also attained scholarship in Malayalam and Sanskrit from the renowned Uracheri Gurukkals (who also taught Hermann Gundert).

+His linguistic brilliance and problem-solving skills impressed British judges and officials.
+He rose through various ranks:

+Court Clerk and Sheristadar: Appointed by Judge G.S.
+Greenway and Judge Strange.

+Head Munshi (1848): Appointed by Malabar Collector H.V.
+Conolly.